 If you have any questions regarding the submission process, please contact:

-CURRENTS is the official Journal of International Economic Law at South Texas College of Law.
-It is published bi-annually by the law student members and Editorial Board of the Journal.
-CURRENTS is received by a wide range of subscribers, which include law schools, practitioners, private companies and universities in the U.S. and abroad.
-The full text of CURRENTS articles are available on Westlaw and Lexis.
+CURRENTS: JIELis the official journal of international economic law at South Texas College of Law.
+It is published bi-annually by the staff members and Editorial Board of the Journal.
+CURRENTS: JIELis received by a wide range of subscribers, which include law schools, practitioners, private companies and universities in the U.S. and abroad.
+The full text of CURRENTS: JIEL articles are available on Hein Online, Westlaw and Lexis.

 Hegemony, Self-Regulation or Responsive Regulation: International Regulatory Competition in Crypto-finance Competition finance